| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 This notice explains how to:

-If you find an error in accounting for VAT that is not covered by this notice, you should contact the VAT Helpline on Tel 0845 010 9000.
+If you find an error in accounting for VAT that is not covered by this notice, you should contact the VAT helpline.

 VAT errors can prove costly to you and to us.
 Failure to correct errors can result in a penalty and interest.
 For more on this see section 4.